Chemical weapon proliferation

 Many nations continue to research and/or stockpile chemical weapon agents despite numerous efforts to reduce or eliminate them.
 Most states have joined the Chemical Weapons Convention (CWC), which required the destruction of all chemical weapons by 2012.
 Twelve nations have declared chemical weapons production facilities and six nations have declared stockpiles of chemical weapons.
-All of the declared production facilities have been destroyed or converted to civilian use after the treaty went into force.
+All of the declared production facilities have been destroyed or converted for civilian use after the treaty went into force.